McReynold History, Family Crest & Coats of Arms

 Early History of the McReynold family

-Another 205 words (15 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early McReynold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McReynold research.
+Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early McReynold History in all our PDF Extended History products and printed products wherever possible.

 McReynold Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the McReynold family name revealed numerous spelling variations, including McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the McReynold family (pre 1700)